Step by Step

 “I couldn’t stomach religion, and I didn’t like the mention of God or any of the other capital letters.
 If that was the way out, it wasn’t for me.

 ” …(B)ut I ran into a personal crisis which filled me with a raging and righteous anger.
 And as I fumed helplessly and planned to get good and drunk and show them, my eye caught a sentence in the book lying open on my bed: ‘We cannot live with anger.’
 The walls crumbled – and the light streamed in. …I was free …This wasn’t ‘religion’ – this was freedom!” – Alcoholics Anonymous, 3rd Edition, 1976, Ch 4 (“Women Suffer Too”), pp 227-8.

 Today, if I continue to reject terms like Higher Power or God, let the force stronger than myself be given another name – freedom!
 Freedom to take back control and refuse bondage to alcohol, guilt, resentment, anger, fear, loneliness and self-pity, to emerge from my self-imposed isolation.
-Freedom to begin again, this time with the determination for a life that is better, minus all that physical, emotional and spiritual damage stemming from compulsive and addictive drinking.
+Freedom to begin again, this time with the determination for a life that is better, minus all that physical, emotional and spiritual garbage stemming from alcoholics drinking.
 And chances are that the stronger force I call freedom will someday become my Higher Power.
 And our common journey continues.
-Step by step. – Chris M., 2016
+Step by step. – Chris M., 2017